aja-video/libajantv2/README.md

 ## Customizing libajantv2 <a name="customizing-ntv2"></a>
-There are a number of macros that control certain aspects of NTV2:
+There are a number of compile-time macros that control certain capabilities and/or aspects of NTV2:
 - `NTV2_USE_CPLUSPLUS11` (in `ajantv2/includes/ajatypes.h`) — If defined (the default), assumes a C++11 compiler (or later) is being used, and C++11 language features will be used in 'ajantv2'.
 Note that this macro will automatically be defined or undefined as necessary by CMake depending on the `CMAKE_CXX_STANDARD` that's in use at build-time.
 Also note that if this macro is defined, so must `AJA_USE_CPLUSPLUS11` (see below) … and vice-versa.
 - `AJA_USE_CPLUSPLUS11` (in `ajabase/common/types.h`) — If defined (the default), assumes a C++11 compiler (or later) is being used, and C++11 language features will be used in 'ajabase'.
 Note that this macro will automatically be defined or undefined as necessary by CMake depending on the `CMAKE_CXX_STANDARD` that's in use at build-time.
 Also note that if this macro is defined, so must `NTV2_USE_CPLUSPLUS11` (see above) … and vice-versa.
 - `NTV2_NULL_DEVICE` (in `ajantv2/includes/ajatypes.h`) — If defined, removes all linkage to the NTV2 kernel driver.
 This is used, for example, to build a “sandboxed” MacOS X application with no linkage to Apple’s IOKit framework.
-This has the side effect of having `CNTV2DriverInterface::OpenLocalPhysical` always fail, thus permitting only remote devices to be accessed.
+This has the side effect of having `CNTV2DriverInterface::OpenLocalPhysical` always fail, thus permitting only remote or software-plugin/virtual devices to be accessed.
 This macro is undefined by default.
 - `NTV2_NUB_CLIENT_SUPPORT` (in `ajantv2/includes/ajatypes.h`) — If defined (the default), the SDK will load plugins (DLLs, dylibs, .so’s) as necessary to connect to remote or virtual devices.
 For applications requiring higher security, this macro can be undefined to prevent dynamic plugin loading.
 - `NTV2_WRITEREG_PROFILING` (in `ajantv2/includes/ajatypes.h`) — If defined (the default), the `WriteRegister` profiling API in `CNTV2Card` is available.